hassaan4584/Swiftjective-C/_posts/2020-4-10-Its-Okay-To-Do-Nothing.md

 And, in between these moments, I find time to write code.
 And someday (who knows when) I'll have time to write more of it.

 But right now, Xcode is getting a breather more often than not.
-And while it does, I'm going to take my own deep breath, be a great Dad and husband - and give me company all I can, when I can.
+And while it does, I'm going to take my own deep breath, be a great Dad and husband - and my employer all I can, when I can.
 Some days that's not a lot, some days it's a little bit more than yesterday and very rarely it's quite a bit.

 So if your productivity is  taking a hit, and you're a little stressed about it - please know that there are many of us feeling that burn along with you.
 Spend Stack can wait, blog posts can wait, learning new things can wait - it all can wait.
 Your employer will hopefully know that some work will have to wait, too.
 But taking care of myself, my kids and wife cannot.